 Our renowned Monthly Farming Update was started by Prof John Nix and is our running commentary on the industry.
-Offering the latest news and unique insights on the rural and farming sectors, updated on a daily and monthly basis, the document has a wide readership amongst farmers and professionals.
+Offering the latest news and unique insights on the rural and farming sectors, updated on a monthly basis, the publication has a wide readership amongst farmers and professionals.
 Now available online as a free resource or via snail mail by request.

 To subscribe simply fill out the form below and we will contact you.

 + Policy issues February 2024

 1 The UK has paused trade talks with Canada following the UK’s refusal to relax a ban on hormone-treated beef.
 Canada had also been under pressure from domestic cheese producers with higher Canadian tariffs on imports of British cheese having been implemented at the beginning of January.

 + Reform February 2024

 1 Defra has announced updates to farming schemes for 2024.
 The average value of agreements in the Sustainable Farming Incentive and Countryside Stewardship Schemes has increased by 10 per cent with uplifts automatically applied to existing agreements; a single application process will apply to the Sustainable Farming Incentive and the Countryside Mid-Tier; 50 new actions for which farmers can be paid have been introduced; enhanced payments will apply to ‘creation’ and ‘maintenance’ options; and premium payments will be made for actions with the biggest environmental impact.